1955–56 NHL season: Highlights

 When the Hawks went to the Montreal Forum on October 22, Irvin was presented with a set of silver flatware by William Northey, representing the Canadian Arena Company.
 In the game itself, rookie Henri Richard scored two goals as Montreal shut out Chicago 6–0.

 On November 5, Jean Beliveau scored three goals in 44 seconds as Montreal beat Boston 4–3.
 The record for the fastest hat trick still was held by Bill Mosienko with three goals in 21 seconds.

 On December 29, officials debuted the new "zebra" outfits in a game between the Canadiens and Maple Leafs.

 On January 11, a crowd of 15,570 delighted fans at Madison Square Garden watched the Rangers trounce the Canadiens 6–1.
 Pete Conacher was a star for the Rangers with two goals.
 Lou Fontinato and Maurice Richard had a gala fight and Fontinato knocked out Richard with a punch that required several stitches above Richard's eye.

 Montreal routed the Rangers 9–4 on February 18 as Beliveau had the hat trick and Richard two.
 The Rocket was incensed when referee Louis Maschio gave his brother a misconduct penalty and his teammates had to cool him off.

 Beliveau set a record for goals by a center when he scored his 45th goal on March 15.
 Maurice Richard was hurt in this game when he fell over Hawk defenceman Pierre Pilote's skate and went headlong into the goal.
 He required stitches and was taken to hospital for X-rays.
 The Rocket was back in the lineup on St. Patrick's Day as the Canadiens trounced the Rangers 7–2 and Richard had the hat trick.

-Rookie Glenn Hall had a fabulous year with 12 shutouts and a 2.11 goals-against average for the ever-powerful Detroit Red Wings.
+Rookie Glenn Hall had 12 shutouts and a 2.11 goals-against average for the Detroit Red Wings.
 He received the Calder Memorial Trophy over Henri "Pocket Rocket" Richard.